Higher Incomes Now Eligible for Discounts on High-Speed Internet

 With the new law, “we have an opportunity to put a dent … in the digital divide,” Kahsai says.

-About 14.5 million Americans — and 22 percent of those 65 and older — don’t have access to high-speed internet, at least 25 Mbps download and 3 Mbps upload speed, the FCC estimates.
+About 14.5 million Americans — and 22 percent of those 65 and older — don’t have access to high-speed internet, the FCC estimates.
 Other estimates say that as many as 42 million people in the U.S. are on the wrong side of the digital divide.

-Earlier this month the FCC said it hopes to release the first draft of a new national broadband map to the public in November.
-It is now allowing local governments, tribes, and internet service providers to offer feedback to its preliminary findings.
-The map's goal is to offer an accurate picture of the availability of fixed broadband internet access across the country.
+The FCC released the first draft of a new national broadband map to the public in November.
+It is now allowing local governments, tribes and internet service providers to offer feedback to its preliminary findings.
+The map’s goal is to offer an accurate picture of the availability of fixed broadband internet access across the country.

 Who is eligible for the ACP?

 Households that have an income at or below 200 percent of the federal poverty guidelines.
-For a family of four, 200 percent of the federal poverty guideline is $55,500.
+For a family of four, 200 percent of the federal poverty guideline is $60,000 in 2023, a more than 8 percent increase from 2022.

 Households whose children get free or low-cost school meals.